 This disease is still relatively rare, but scientists believe that it may be able to infect members of the cabbage family and other members of the nightshade family.
-They are still sorting out all the details.
+Scientists are still sorting out all the details.

-Symptoms of tomato mottle mosaic virus include:
+Symptoms of tomato mottle mosaic

 Without flowers, there is no fruit.
-These symptoms spread rapidly and the disease is highly contagious.
+These symptoms spread rapidly, and the disease is highly contagious.

-Tomato mottle mosaic virus management
+Tomato mottle mosaic management

 If you suspect tomato mottle mosaic virus in your garden, collect a sample and contact your local County Extension Office or Department of Agriculture.
 Working together, we can help slow the spread of this and other plant diseases.

 You can grow a surprising amount of food in your own yard.
 Ask me how!